markusfoote/mag1c/README.md

   --hfdi                calculate the Hyperspectral Fire Detection Index (doi:
                         10.1016/j.rse.2009.03.010) and append band to output.
   --saturation-processing-block-length N
+  --no-sparsity
+  --covariance-update-scaling COVARIANCE_UPDATE_SCALING
+  --covariance-lerp-alpha COVARIANCE_LERP_ALPHA
+  --use-wavelength-range MIN MAX
+  --visible-mask-growing-threshold FLOAT
+                        Restrict mask growing to only occur when 500 nm radiance is less than this value.
   -S, --saturation      enable saturation detection (and avoid processing such
                         pixels).
 This flag overrides any batch size setting to
                         1. Required if any saturation related flags are